nmshd/documentation/_docs_integrate/data-model-overview.md

 | description        | `string` \| `undefined` | A human readable description of the file, which can be defined when uploading the File.                               | will be encrypted before sent to the Backbone |
 | isOwn              | `boolean`               | {% include descr_isOwn class="File" %}                                                                                | saved only locally                            |
 | truncatedReference | `string`                | {% include descr_truncatedReference class="File" %}                                                                   | saved only locally                            |

-A File further has its content, of course.
-But since this is not a JSON property, it is not included in this table.
-You can download the content of the File separately.

 ## Identity